drraccoony/Cablecast-ReflectUtilization/README.md

 # Cablecast-ReflectUlitization
 Internal backend for ultiization reports, alerts and interface for Cablecast Reflect Customers.

-For this, I am using the AWS PHP SDK w/ "home directory" [Credential Profile](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html).
+For this, I am using PHP alongside the AWS PHP SDK w/ "home directory" [Credential Profile](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_credentials_profiles.html) & MySQL for housing data locally for histroical reporting.

 ## Getting the data
 Running AWS CLI command ```aws ce get-cost-and-usage --time-period Start=2020-05-01,End=2020-06-01 --granularity MONTHLY --metrics "BlendedCost" --group-by Type=TAG,Key=NetsuiteID``` returns all customers with the "NetsuiteID" tag.
 This can be adapted to the PHP SDK for AWS by running: